-- mechanical failure

-- animal escapes from the arena
+- mechanical failure - animal escapes from the arena

-- the judge rules that the contestant was fouled by the barrier

 In the event of any of the above failures, the contestant will receive the original animal back with a lap-and-tap start.
 Time already accumulated will be added to time used to complete the qualifying run.
 If time is not recorded, the contestant will receive a 10-second penalty for any jump or loop used.